 Scientists Discover “Significant” Coronavirus Mutation Suggesting Threat to Availability of Vaccines

-A team of researchers from universities in Taiwan and Australia has found the first evidence of what they called “significant” mutation of the COVID-19 virus.
+A team of researchers from universities in Taiwan and Australia has found the first evidence of what they called a “significant” mutation of the COVID-19 virus.

 The finding casts significant doubt on what would come out of the ongoing efforts to develop a vaccine against the virus.

-In the research, scientists found that the newly-discovered mutation results in “weaker receptor binding capability.”
+In the research, scientists found that the newly discovered mutation results in “weaker receptor binding capability.”

 The team comprised researchers from Taiwan’s National Changhua University of Education and Australia’s Murdoch University.
 The study, which was yet to be peer-reviewed, appeared on biorxiv.org.